Starkku/BatchTMPConverter/README.md

 BatchTMPConverter is a command-line tool for replacing tile image data on Command & Conquer Tiberian Sun / Red Alert 2 terrain template (tmp) files.
 It allows for fast and quick conversion of PNG image files into already existing terrain templates.

+Download for latest build (automatically generated from latest commit in `master` branch) can be found [here](https://github.com/Starkku/BatchTMPConverter/releases/tag/latest).

 Accepted parameters:
 ```
 -h, --help                          Show help.